Statistics

 Compute or Sample from the Posterior P(θ | data)

-If the prior-likelihood pair is conjugate, compute the posterior analytically using the conjugate update formulas.
+If the prior-likelihood pair is conjugate, compute the posterior analytically.
 Otherwise, implement the model in Stan or PyMC and sample using NUTS-HMC.
-For simple one-parameter models, numerical integration (grid approximation) is also feasible as a learning exercise.
+For simple one-parameter models, grid approximation is feasible as a learning exercise.

 5